 Most DMF entities are also enabled for access through the Talent data service (OData).
 The documentation provided for the Finance and Operations OData service generally also applies to Talent (Core HR), although documentation about creating your own OData-exposed entities will not apply.

-While CDS and the OData implementation provided by CDS (through the Dynamics 365 Web API) is preferred over the Talent data service, the Talent data service currently has more complete entity coverage for the Talent data.
+While Common Data Service and the OData implementation provided by Common Data Service (through the Dynamics 365 Web API) is preferred over the Talent data service, the Talent data service currently has more complete entity coverage for the Talent data.

 The Excel Add-in makes use of OData-enabled entities beneath the surface.
 It provides a convenient way for an end user to retrieve and modify Talent data through the familiar Excel UI.

 The Excel Add-in is appropriate for ad-hoc data imports/exports by business domain experts.
 For a recurring data integration that requires programmatic automation, another integration technology will be more appropriate.

 The Common Data Service administrator experience provides a Data Integrator service that can be used for data integrations to/from Common Data Service.
 Data Integrator can be used to define integration projects (often based on pre-defined templates that application developers have tailored for specific integrations).
 The integration projects can be scheduled to run automatically on a recurring schedule or be run manually.

 Data Integrator projects are appropriate for Common Data Service batch integrations and make a great choice for integrations between the Dynamics 365 family of applications.
 As an example, Microsoft provides an out-of-the-box Data Integrator template that can be used for integrating data from Dynamics 365 for Talent (Core HR) into Dynamics 365 for Finance and Operations.
 For more information, see Integration from Dynamics 365 for Talent to Dynamics 365 for Finance and Operations.